Micromanagement

 6. Be Prepared to Adapt

 Finally, leaders must be flexible and open to adjusting their approach as situations evolve.
 According to a survey by PwC, 64% of CEOs acknowledge that agility is essential to navigating future crises.
-In the rapidly changing world of today, leaders who demonstrate adaptability inspire their teams to do the same.

 This could mean revisiting company goals, reallocating resources, or being open to new ways of working.
 The key is to remain focused on the long-term vision while being willing to make short-term adjustments that help the team thrive in the current environment.